monikase/AI_Ethics/Fairness_Intervention_Playbook/2_PPFT.md

 ### 2.3 Distribution Transformation Methods

-These methods modify **feature distributions** to reduce correlations with protected attributes.

----

-#### 1. Disparate Impact Removal

 Distribution transformation techniques modify the **feature space of the dataset** in order to reduce correlations between protected attributes and other variables.
-Unlike reweighting or sampling methods, which adjust the influence or frequency of existing instances, transformation approaches **change feature values or representations** to prevent models from learning discriminatory patterns.
+Unlike reweighting or sampling, these methods **change feature values or representations** to prevent models from learning discriminatory patterns.

-These techniques are particularly useful when fairness issues arise from **proxy discrimination**, where certain features indirectly encode protected attributes.
+They are especially useful when fairness issues come from **proxy discrimination**, where some features indirectly reveal protected attributes.

 ---

 #### 1. Disparate Impact Removal

 **Description:**
 Disparate impact removal transforms feature distributions so that they become **independent of protected attributes** while preserving their relative ordering within groups.
 This method adjusts feature values across demographic groups so that the same feature has similar distributions regardless of protected attribute values.

 **Use cases:**
 - Situations where specific features act as proxies for protected attributes